Dre Campbell Farm

 Neem oil has a number of excellent properties, including being an effective insecticide, fungicide, and repellent.

-You can buy the concentrate and apply it following the instructions, or you can buy the pure oil and make a DIY codling moth spray.
+You can buy the concentrate and apply it following the instructions.
+You can also buy the pure oil and make a DIY codling moth spray.

 10. Fruit Bagging